LEARNAcademy/syllabus/react_in_rails/devise.md

 [![YouTube](http://img.youtube.com/vi/ypXAYSn4PqY/0.jpg)](https://www.youtube.com/watch?v=ypXAYSn4PqY)

 ## Overview
-Using the Devise gem to create authentication and authorization for a React in Rails application
+- A key component of web applications is the ability for a user to log in.
+This requires using the Devise gem to create authentication and authorization for a Rails application.

 ## Learning Objectives
 - Understanding the difference between authorization and authentication